Kyunashi/WebInfrared/README.md

 # WebInfrared
-IWI web interface to turn a raspi into a re
+web interface to turn a raspi into a remote control